- How Long Will You Live?

 The Center for Disease Control and Prevention provides mortality data on deaths and death rates completed for 2013 for the US life expectancy.
-The US population was remained unchanged from 2012 which was 78.8 years averaged between sexes.
+Life expectancy in the US population has remained relatively unchanged from 2012, and at that point, it was 78.8 years averaged between sexes.

 Male: Age 76.4